 - Maitake mushrooms: known to increase immune cells’ ability to engulf bacteria.

 - Reishi mushrooms: known to have antiviral and anti-cancer properties.
 They must be taken as a dried capsule supplement or in a tea/tincture because they are not edible.

 Each of these increases the overall power and function of the immune system making it better able to ward off pathogens and viruses.

 Electrolytes such as magnesium, potassium, calcium, phosphate, and sodium are minerals that are responsible for regulating the balance of fluids in the body.

 There is evidence to suggest that electrolytes, which support hydration, have a positive impact on the immune system.

-Phosphate is important in manufacturing proteins that the body used to grow and repair immune cells.
+- Phosphate is important in manufacturing proteins that the body uses to grow and repair immune cells.

 10. Drink More Water

 Proper hydration is an essential part of maintaining and boosting immune health.